regregex/OS126/README.md

 - Calling `*RUN` on a cassette or ROM file [does not overwrite][1] arbitrary I/O addresses after loading the file (thanks to John Kortink)
-- RFS `*CAT` and file search terminate with an RFS ROM in slot 0 (thanks to J.G.Harston)
 - In the `VDU 21` state, cursor motion codes are only sent to the printer while `VDU 2` applies; the parameter of `VDU 1` is printed once